 Through a series of online workshops on clowning, movement and theatre, Elizabeth wants to use the Festival In My House… And Yours platform to bring together and showcase the incredible talent within the visually impaired creative community in Playing Through The Looking Glass (25 February 2021).

 Josh Wilkinson and Chloe Barlow are two halves of Malandra Jacks, a theatre company from North Manchester who explore what it means to be young and working class today.

 For their Festival In My House… And Yours event, Arty Farty (25 March 2021), they’ll be working with artists from Moston to celebrate, poke fun and parody all things arty.

 Whilst tackling serious and important issues, this pair bring witty humour and a smile to everything they do!

 Through imagery, poetry and storytelling, Ronke Jane Adelakun explores and celebrates authentic Black experiences.

 Working with Adeola Adelakun and using their experience in education and youth work, Black Stories Matter (29 April 2021) looks to highlight some of the day-to-day struggles of Black people in business, dating, policing and the workplace.

 Manchester Urban Diggers

 Finding delicious and organic solutions to our Festival In My House… And Yours call out – Manchester Urban Diggers are a non-profit social enterprise based in Platt Fields Park committed to tackling our broken food system.

-This Festival In My House… And Yours event will consist of a series of outdoor cooking workshops run by members of the community around Platt Fields Park.
+This Festival In My House… And Yours event, MUD Kitchen (27 May 2021) will consist of a series of outdoor cooking workshops run by members of the community around Platt Fields Park.